Probing pre-BBN era with Scale Invariant FIMP: Introduction

-where $n=0$ corresponds to the case of standard radiation-dominated era.
+In this paper we explore a cosmological option for freeze-in DM candidates that can give rise to observed relic abundance for large couplings with the visible sector, and thereby boosting the detection prospects\footnote{DM genesis in a modified cosmological scenario, under the influence of an early matter era has been discussed in~\cite{Bernal:2018ins, Bernal:2018kcw, Cosme:2020mck}.}.
+Traditionally, DM production in the early Universe relies on the central assumption that at the time of DM production, the energy budget of the Universe was dominated by radiation.
+We know from Big Bang Nucleosynthesis (BBN) that this is definitely the case at temperatures around and below $T_{\rm BBN} \simeq \text{few} \; {\rm MeV}$~\cite{Kawasaki:2000en,Ichikawa:2005vw}.
+However, we have no direct information about the energy budget of the Universe at very early times i.e., pre-BBN epoch.
+The WIMP or FIMP relic may differ by orders of magnitude if deviations from a standard cosmological history are considered.
+Following the prescription in~\cite{DEramo:2017ecx, DEramo:2019tit}, in order to investigate freeze-in DM production in non-standard cosmological era, a species $\varphi$ is introduced with the following characteristic of energy density red-shifting with the scale factor $a$ as \be \rho_\phi \propto a^{-(4+n)} \ \,(n > 0)\,, \ee where $n=0$ corresponds to the case of standard radiation-dominated era.
 We also define $T_R \gtrsim T_{\rm BBN}$ as the temperature of transition from early matter domination era (due to $\varphi$) to radiation-domination era.
 Hence, in the independent two-dimensional parameter space $\{T_R, n\}$ of all possible cosmological backgrounds, we investigate the DM production.
 As expected, due to the presence of a new species, the Hubble parameter is always larger than that in the radiation-dominated-era and the Universe expands {\em faster} when at temperatures $T>T_R$.
 As it has already been established in~\cite{ DEramo:2019tit}, in a faster-than-usual expanding Universe, freeze-in production is suppressed, implying that to produce enough DM to match the observations, larger couplings, and thus larger detection rates, are in order\footnote{For freeze-out phenomenology in a fast expanding Universe see, for example, Refs.~\cite{Barman:2021ifu, Arcadi:2021doo}.}.
 In the same spirit, for the scale-invariant vector DM model discussed in Ref.~\cite{Barman:2021lot}, we show the scalar mixing $\sin\theta$ (or equivalently the DM-SM coupling) can be improved by several orders of magnitude with respect to the standard radiation domination once a faster expansion is invoked.
 This, as one can understand, drastically improves the detection prospects of the freeze-in DM in different experimental facilities.
 We also show very large $n$ values which require larger DM-SM coupling to produce the right abundance, are not only discarded from the condition of non-thermal DM production (depending on the choice of $T_R$), but also from existing experimental bounds.
 We thus turn the argument around and constrain physically realizable cosmological models which can give rise to faster expansion rate by remaining well within experimental limits.

 The paper is organized as follows: in Sec.~\ref{sec:model} we briefly describe the scale-invariant Higgs-portal vector dark matter model, we then motivate a faster cosmological expansion history of the Universe in Sec.~\ref{sec:freeze-in-fast-exp}, in Sec.~\ref{sec:lab-probe} we investigate various collider and/or low energy experimental probes of the model and finally we conclude in Sec.~\ref{sec:concl}.